-Also, the salary of a tableau data scientist is more than compared to the ones having skills in other tools like Power BI.
-For example, PayScale shows the average salary of a data scientist with Power BI skills is US$62,079, and for the ones with tableau skills is US$87,577.
+Also, the salary of a Tableau Data Scientist is more compared to the ones having skills in other tools like Power BI.
+For example, PayScale shows the average salary of a Data Scientist with Power BI skills is US$62,079, and for the ones with Tableau skills is US$87,577.

 So, learning Tableau will instantly benefit you in terms of salary hike or getting a job with a handsome salary.